LennyGonz/JavaScript-CheatSheet/README.md

 console.log(teacher)
 ```

-You'll notice that from the beginning of the declaration of `anotherTeacher()` there's a wrapping set of parenthesis around that function
-That's what makes it a function expression, instead of a function declaration.
+You'll notice that from the beginning of the declaration of `anotherTeacher()` there's a wrapping set of parenthesis around that function → That's what makes it a function expression, instead of a function declaration.

 And then at the end of the function definition, you can see an extra set of parenthesis, which means it's getting invoked.
 Hence the 'immediately ivoked' part of the name

-The main end result of an IIFE is we get a new block of scope, there's a block of scope inside of that function `anotherTeacher()`
+The main result of an IIFE is we get a new block of scope, there's a block of scope inside of that function `anotherTeacher()`

 > One of the well-known uses of IIFEs is avoiding global scope pollution
 > Local variables declared using `var` keyword are scoped to the closest containing function